davedissian/compiler-rs/README.md

 The Language
 ---------
 The language syntax is a simple imperative langauge with functional constructs such as higher-order functions and lambdas.
-It's based on the WACC programming language developed at Imperial College London for the second year BEng Computing compilers project.
+It is inspired by the WACC language developed at Imperial College London for the second year BEng Computing compilers project.